Nunziojh/GPU_Programming-LeNet_Project/report.md

 For the optimization part we used all the techiniques learned at GPU Programming course and tested which one perfome better in our code.

-As developing method for an improved version, we take individually all the functions in `gpu_functions_base.cu` and we implemented different techniques for managing the memory usage and the number of threads that works in parallel.
+As developing method for an improved version, we take individually all the base gpu functions of the first part and we implemented different techniques for managing the memory usage and the number of threads that works in parallel.

 As first evaluation criterion we used the timing calculating the differences between the various implementation.
 For timing we used two tyes of libraries, `<sys/time.h>` in linux for testing on the JetsonNano and `<time.h>` for windows on NVIDIA GeForce MX250, automatically managed by the define with the define option that change based on the __ linux__ macro.

 The optimization work was specifically tailored for this code.
 In particular, working with relatively small inputs, simpler optimizations were preferred over more complex ones.
 This is because the overhead of some additional operations, done to best parallelize resources and work, in some cases, actually worsened performance.
 Since the computation is fast, the addition of this overhead is decisive for the code's execution time.